stomp-js/ng2-stompjs/docs-src/SockJS.md

 ## Notes

-- Currently it is initial support.
+- It is an initial release.
-- The configuration overrides the `url` to be used a `socketProvider` function.
+- Instead of a `url` in the default form, you need to pass it as a `socketProvider` function.
 It will be streamlined in a future release.
 - Please read notes on SockJS support of the underlying library at https://stomp-js.github.io/stomp-websocket/codo/extra/docs-src/sockjs.md.html